scholarsmate/textual-examples/README.md

 **Packaging Architecture:**

 - Source code in `src/` has NO duplication
-- `build_packages.py` copies files at build time
+- Two Hatch projects under `packages/` build separate distributions
-- Each package includes its own copy of `tui_common`
+- Each package includes `tui_common` and a copy of `VERSION` for runtime
 - Build artifacts (`build/`, `dist/`) are gitignored

 See [PACKAGING.md](PACKAGING.md) for detailed architecture documentation.